 Markus Lachinger, Head of IT Operations, Wienerberger Österreich GmbH

-Wienerberger chose to partner with Bechtle’s Austrian IT Systems Integrator because it doesn’t just come with the advantages of an extensive, local team of certified system consultants, but also offers access to expertise across the entire Bechtle Group via a single point of contact.
+Wienerberger chose to partner with Bechtle’s Austrian IT System House because it doesn’t just come with the advantages of an extensive, local team of certified system consultants, but also offers access to expertise across the entire Bechtle Group via a single point of contact.
 Framework contracts provide for simple, modular procurement of Bechtle’s entire range of managed services.
 Bechtle implemented their IT2Go principle with a managed workplace that ‘just works’ and allows users to fully concentrate on their tasks and processes

 Bechtle handles everything from device procurement and configuration to installation of all standard software that Wienerberger requires to delivery and remote maintenance—all from a single source.
 A specially-created team handles all Wienerberger AG’s needs, following an exact process for each task such as a model change from the manufacturer or software updates.
 As one of just ten Dell EMC Titanium Black Partners, Bechtle has advanced knowledge of Dell EMC technology and prime access to inside expertise.
 The project teams hold weekly meetings to discuss current requirements.
 The entire procurement and implementation process is now a strictly regulated standard with defined software and a compulsory security level.
 Bechtle delivers pre-loaded and fully-configured clients so that employees merely have to unpack and plug in their device and begin working.